 Yellow Allium Flower Meaning

-Suitable Gifting Occasions for Allium Flowers
+Suitable Gifting Occasions

 As they represent good fortune and prosperity, alliums are the perfect flower for wishing a person good luck at any endeavor or new start in life.
 This makes them a perfect addition to a birthday, graduation, or new career bouquet.

-In-season during May and June, allium flowers also represent unity and make a wonderful choice for spring wedding flowers, too!
+In season during May and June, allium flowers also represent unity and make a wonderful choice for spring wedding flowers, too!

 Enjoy Your Popular Perennials!